ASH coordinated the environmental impact assessment and ES for the planned Stronelairg Wind Farm

 Following submission of a scoping report in March 2011, and through subsequent consultation with both statutory and non-statutory consultees, a number of environmental topics were identified as requiring further survey and assessment as part of the ES.
 ASH carried out the landscape and visual assessment, and co-ordinated the inputs of specialist consultants under the topics of Ecology, Ornithology, Hydrology, Peat and Soils, Traffic, Planning, Socio-Economic, Tourism and Recreation.

 The Environmental Statement and Section 36 application were submitted to Scottish Ministers in June 2012.
 In April 2013, The Highland Council voted in favour of raising no objection to the development, on the basis of a revised 67 turbine scheme.

-The Scottish Ministers consented the scheme in June 2014 and construction commenced in 2016.
+The Scottish Ministers consented the scheme in June 2014 and it is now fully operational.